 Advances in x-ray scattering and ultrafast sciences will continue to be driven by scientific opportunities presented by improved source performance and optimized instrumentation, especially with the advent of improved synchrotron coherence and free electron laser sources.
 The x-ray scattering activity will expand current capabilities at the DOE facilities by providing support for independent external researchers who motivate and lead new instrumentation and technique development at those facilities.
 A continuing theme in the scattering program will be the integration and support of materials preparation, especially when coupled to operational investigation of materials processing and realistic, energy-related materials environments.
 New investments in ultrafast science will emphasize development of novel ultrafast techniques and focus on research that uses radiation sources associated with BES facilities and beamlines.
-The focus also includes research performed with ultra-short pulse radiation probes, with pumps and created by tabletop laser sources.
+New pump schemes to manipulate dynamic states of quantum materials will be supported, especially those which can be adapted to XFEL and UED probe environments.

 The program will not support research considered "mature use" of existing x-ray or ultrafast techniques.
 Typically, the emphasis on new techniques enables new access to inhomogeneous and dynamic systems and therefore the program will de-emphasize steady-state research of bulk and equilibrium systems.
-Research focused on traditional superconductivity will also be de-emphasized.
+Research focused on traditional superconductivity will also be deemphasized.

-• Lane Wilson, (301) 903-5877, lane.wilson@science.doe.gov Website: http://science.energy.gov/bes/mse/research-areas/x-ray-scattering/
+• Lane Wilson, (301) 903-5877, lane.wilson@science.doe.gov Website: https://science.osti.gov/bes/mse/Research-Areas/X-Ray-Scattering